Xero nails identity early on

 Dan Bowden: We want to get everything we can into the cloud.
 We're doing our best to get rid of all the systems that rely on anything internal, active directory, anything like that, and we see Okta as being vital to that.
 It's the center of where we will manage all of our apps and, yeah, I don't know we can do it without Okta.

-As Xero prepares for intense growth, IT looks for an identity management partner that can help secure its application infrastructure and enable automation.
-Okta provides the answer, simplifying employee access to applications and creating secure, elegant, and automated lifecycle management processes.
+As Xero prepared for intense growth early in its development, IT looked for an identity management partner that could help secure its application infrastructure and enable automation.
+Okta provided the answer, simplifying employee access to applications and creating secure, elegant, and automated lifecycle management processes.
 Today, with the introduction of Okta Platform Services, Xero is taking automation to the next level—increasing productivity, reducing technical debt, and making good on its Zero Trust security strategy.